AI for Startup Leaders

 OpenAI led the way in agentic AI by introducing a plugin system for ChatGPT in March 2023.
 The announcement explained that ChatGPT could now "run computations, or use third-party services."

 Microsoft simultaneously launched plugins for Bing Chat, with the additional ability to search the web for up-to-date answers or use Wolfram Alpha for complex calculations.
-Each function or plugin essentially acted as a new skill the AI could invoke when needed, and the model would decide if and when to use it.
+Each function or plugin essentially acted as a new ability the AI could invoke when needed, and the model would decide if and when to use it.

 Developers did not have access to these capabilities until OpenAI also enabled function calling in their API in mid-2023 to define custom functions that models could call via JSON requests.
 This meant businesses could allow an AI agent to directly execute operations, from database lookups to sending an email, in a controlled manner.